 Once the project is underway, the team members should be able to turn to the project manager for guidance and support, but should not feel as if they are being micromanaged.
 As long as everyone is staying on task, adhering to deadlines and documenting their progress according to the established processes, the best leadership style and skills for project managers to follow is an “invisible hand” approach that involves listening, showing empathy and providing support.
 The project team should know the project manager is available to offer assistance as requirements change and the dynamics of the project evolve.
 But at the same time, the project manager should respect the responsibility and expertise of the stakeholders and avoid asserting himself or herself unnecessarily, as this can harm morale.

 This article outlines just a few of the most critical skills for project managers to focus on, including the ability to facilitate engagement, communicate effectively, create synergy and implement a supportive but hands-off management approach.
 Project management professionals can expand and fine-tune these and other vital skills through online leadership training courses and certificate programs.

 Villanova University offers 100% online, video-based training that helps develop leadership skills for project managers.
-Villanova caters to the needs of project managers through its Master Certificates in IS/IT Project Management and Applied Project Management.
+Villanova caters to the needs of project managers through its Certificate in Applied Project Management.